Retire in Costa Rica

 Where will I buy groceries and do other shopping in Costa Rica?

 "We have a great supermarket in Ojochal, Jaucaloa.
 We also have a gourmet shop/liquor store (greenleaf), there's a farmers market weekly and a pretty large Mennonite community close by that sells locally produced dairy products and baked goods.
-There's also a local seafood purveyor as well as roadside fruit and vegetable stands," wrote one person in Ojochal.
+There's also a local seafood purveyor as well as roadside fruit and vegetable stands," said one retiree in Ojochal.

 About the Author